* Coaster Enthusiasts of Canada *

 HORSES IN THE CIRCUS RING (1989)

 By Lynn Saville.
-Describes how circus horses are trained to perform
+Describes how circus horses are trained to

-of humans, and stunt riding. *(Not Reviewed)
+carrying a pyramid of humans, and stunt riding.

 Published By: